philipdarke/pypi-cookiecutter/README.md

 5. Pushes the documentation to GitHub pages using the [peaceiris/actions-gh-pages@v3](https://github.com/peaceiris/actions-gh-pages) action.
 6. Creates a release if a tag is pushed using the [git-release](https://github.com/marketplace/actions/git-release) action.

+## Generating a DOI

+Create an account at [Zenodo](https://zenodo.org/) and link your GitHub account.
+Enable the package repository in Account -> GitHub and a DOI will be generated following each release.

+Once a DOI is available, README.md and CITATION.cff should be updated accordingly.

+This approach is not ideal as the DOI is assigned after creating a release.
+This can be managed in part by using the Concept DOI which always points to the most recent version of the package.
+See the Zenodo [FAQ](https://help.zenodo.org/#versioning) for more information.

 ## Resources

 The following are good resources for Python package development: